michaeljclark/zvec/README.md

 compress sign-extended values thus canonical pointers on _x86_64_ will use a maximum of 48-bits.
 Sometimes pages of temporally coherent pointers can be compressed with 16-bit or 24-bit deltas or even a constant sequence simply using an initial value and delta.
+On _x86_64_ the codecs uses _runtime cpuid feature detection_ to select generic code or AVX-512 optimized code.

 There is one active area in the slab per thread to cache the current page uncompressed.
 When a page boundary is crossed the active area is